Rick Majerus: Health and eventual death

-Personal
+Personal life

 Majerus's father, Raymond, died of a heart attack at 63 in 1987.
 Raymond was a former secretary-treasurer of the United Auto Workers.
 Majerus was devoted to his mother, Alyce, until her death in August 2011, after initially being diagnosed with cancer in 1987.
 His mother would take factory work to afford to buy her children Christmas presents.
 Rick affectionately called her Rosie the Riveter.
+The family was Catholic.

-Majerus was married for two years in the mid-1980s and dated the same woman the last 25 years of his life.
+Majerus was married to Deor Mary Hitt for two years in the mid-1980s and dated the same woman in the last 25 years of his life.

-"He's done so much for basketball at Marquette and all through the state of Wisconsin," Chicago Bulls coach Jim Boylan said of his longtime friend.
-"For me personally, he's always been there.
-He's one of those guys who, if you don't see Rick for a while and when something was going wrong and you needed help, boom, he'd be there.
-He'd basically give you the shirt off his back, if that's what you needed."

-After undergoing septuple-bypass open-heart surgery at age 41, Majerus quipped: "They did seven bypasses on me—one for each of the major food groups."